-- 154 All candidates are encouraged to participate in the Candidates' Forums held by the Elections Committee - 155 during the campaign period.
-The Elections Committee will be responsible for planning, coordinating, and - 156 marketing these forums.
-At the forum, candidates are encouraged to discuss their experience, platforms, and - 157 more.
-Candidates are also encouraged to use the forum as an opportunity specifically to discuss why they are - 158 more qualified for the contested position than their opponent(s).
-The Director of Elections shall reach out - 159 to student organizations that receive funding from the Student Assembly, encouraging them to use the - 160 candidate forum as an opportunity to consider candidates for endorsements.
+- All candidates are encouraged to participate in the Candidates' Forums held by the Elections Committee during the campaign period.
+The Elections Committee will be responsible for planning, coordinating, and marketing these forums.
+At the forum, candidates are encouraged to discuss their experience, platforms, and more.
+Candidates are also encouraged to use the forum as an opportunity specifically to discuss why they are more qualified for the contested position than their opponent(s).
+The Director of Elections shall reach out to student organizations that receive funding from the Student Assembly, encouraging them to use the - 160 candidate forum as an opportunity to consider candidates for endorsements.

-C. Election Guidelines
+162 C. Election Guidelines

-1. Early Campaigning Prohibition
+163 1.
+Early Campaigning Prohibition

-Candidates and supporters acting on their behalf must not participate in the following campaign activities until campaigning officially begins:
+164 Candidates and supporters acting on their behalf must not participate in the following campaign activities165 until campaigning officially begins:

-- 1. Distribution of printed campaign materials to the public. - 2.
-Advertising candidacy by chalk, poster, or other method designed for public viewing. - 3.
+- 1. Distribution of printed campaign materials to the public. - 167 2.
+Advertising candidacy by chalk, poster, or other method designed for public viewing. - 168 3.
 Making speeches or statements to student organizations or groups of students. - 4.
-Promoting their candidacy through email, social networking tools, or other digital media

-The Elections Committee may challenge or disqualify a candidate if a violation is found to compromise the fairness of the election.
+Promoting their candidacy through email, social networking tools, or other digital media - 170 The Elections Committee may challenge or disqualify a candidate if a violation is found to compromise the 171 fairness of the election. - 172

-2. Restrictions for Current SA Members
+173 2.
+Restrictions for Current SA Members

-Current SA members seeking reelection:

-- 1. Must refrain from any form of individual or self-promoting publicity during the petitioning period. - 2.
-Must not host constituency outreach events that are meant to fulfill an outreach requirement from the deadline for election materials through the last day of voting.
+- 174 Current SA members seeking reelection: - 1.
+Must refrain from any form of individual or self-promoting publicity during the petitioning period. - 1762.
+Must not host constituency outreach events that are meant to fulfill an outreach requirement from177 the deadline for election materials through the last day of voting.

-3. Compliance with University Policies and Campus Code of Conduct
+179 3.
+Compliance with University Policies and Campus Code of Conduct

-Candidates and supporters acting on their behalf must be aware of and comply with all applicable policies and provisions of the Campus Code of Conduct, including but not limited to:
+180 Candidates and supporters acting on their behalf must be aware of and comply with all applicable policies181 and provisions of the Campus Code of Conduct, including but not limited to:

-- 1. Use of Cornell Name, Logo & Artwork policy - 2.
-Event Registration policies - 3.
-Facilities reservation policies, including Willard Straight Hall area reservation policies - 4.
-University Postering & Chalking policies - 5.
-Residential & New Students Programs' policy for postering in residence halls - 6.
-Dining hall policies, including a prohibition of distributing printed campaign materials in dining halls without permission from authorized staff, and as designated in the Campus Code of Conduct3
+- 1. Use of Cornell Name, Logo & Artwork policy - 183 2.
+Event Registration policies - 184 3.
+Facilities reservation policies, including Willard Straight Hall area reservation policies - 185 4.
+University Postering & Chalking policies - 186 5.
+Residential & New Students Programs' policy for postering in residence halls - 187 6.
+Dining hall policies, including a prohibition of distributing printed campaign materials in dining halls without permission from authorized staff, and as designated in the Campus Code of Conduct3 - 189

-A violation of any University policy is a violation of these rules and therefore grounds for a challenge if it compromises the fairness of the election.
-It is the candidate's responsibility to read the referenced documents and be familiar with the rules and regulations established within them.
-The Director of Elections may also refer any reported violations to the Office of the Judicial Administrator or any other appropriate office, which may impose disciplinary remedies and penalties according to its own rules and procedures.
+A violation of any University policy is a violation of these rules and therefore grounds for a challenge if it

+- 191 compromises the fairness of the election.
+It is the candidate's responsibility to read the referenced 192 documents and be familiar with the rules and regulations established within them.
+The Director of Elec - 192 documents and be familiar with the rules and regulations established within them.
+The Director of Elections 193 may also refer any reported violations to the Office of the Judicial Administrator or any other appropriate - 194 office, which may impose disciplinary remedies and penalties according to its own rules and procedures.

-4. Campus Mail
+195196 4.
+Campus Mail

-Candidates and their supporters acting on their behalf may not use Campus Mail for campaigning purposes.
+- 197 Candidates and their supporters acting on their behalf may not use Campus Mail for campaigning purposes. - 198

-5. Electronic Communications and Social Media
+199 5.
+Electronic Communications and Social Media

-Candidates and supporters acting on their behalf:

-- 1. Must obtain permission from the administrator of any university-hosted bulk mailing lists - 2.
+- 200 Candidates and supporters acting on their behalf: - 1.
+Must obtain permission from the administrator of any university-hosted bulk mailing lists - 2.
 Must comply with Cornell University IT policies